Mash the butter and potatoes together until smooth. Then stir in the eggs and milk until well combined.

 Add the yeast inside the mixture and mix well to dissolve.

 Add the flour, salt, and sugar.
-Mix until a wet shaggy dough is formed.
+Combine until you have a wet shaggy dough.

-Cover the bowl and leave to rest for five minutes.
-After five minutes, open the bowl and mix again for a few seconds.
+Cover the bowl and leave to rest for 10 minutes.
+Then open the bowl and mix again for a few seconds.

-Grease the dough with olive oil.
-Place it inside a large bowl, cover with a plastic wrap or a tight-fitting lid and leave to proof for one hour or until almost tripled in size.
+Cover with plastic wrap or a tight-fitting lid and leave to rest in a warm place for 45 minutes to one hour until almost tripled in size.

 Punch down the dough to remove all the trapped air, then transfer it to a highly floured work surface.